goma/user-manual/problem_description_file/boundary_conditions/any/gd_const.rst

 distinguishing condition.
 Please consult the example discussions on the other *GD_** options for more detailed examples, as this boundary condition card can be used in an additive way with other *GD_** cards.

-..
-	TODO - Line 18 needs to be replaced with the actual equation rather than a photo of the equation.